survanetwork/Worlds/README.md

 And for beginners, here are some examples of commands:

-List all worlds on the server: `/worlds list`.
+List all worlds on the server: `/worlds list`

-Teleport to world PVP: `/worlds tp PVP`.
+Teleport to world PVP: `/worlds tp PVP`

-No hunger in survival world: Go to survival world an run `/worlds set hunger false`.
+No hunger in survival world: Go to survival world an run `/worlds set hunger false`

-Gamemode 1 in creative world: Go to creative world an run `/worlds set gamemode 1`.
+Gamemode 1 in creative world: Go to creative world an run `/worlds set gamemode 1`

 <h2>Development plan</h2>
 Todo: